NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - 6B(B) has one more frame of hitbox
 - 6BB(B) Y cancels properly
 - 6BB(A) does 8A; transition is later
+- 2B
+  - Made strong
-- 2B made strong, change to hit direction
+  - Change to hit direction
+  - Turns around the opponent on backturned
 - 2B(B) made a mid (TODO: Was this reverted to high?)
 - 2BBA(B) hitbox disappears three frames sooner
+- 2A(A) "Lands" to fix rare issue where late in the 2A move Mizuki becomes "airborne" and cannot cancel his follow ups after teleport
 - 8B pushes on block
 - RB starts a frame later; move ends sooner
 - 5A charge time decreased from 13f to 8f